Highest Standards, Nationally Recognized:

 Cocaine is an addictive substance that is known to block pain.
 It is derived from the coca plant, where it gets its name.
 Cocaine is also a powerful stimulant of natural origin.
 Cocaine was discovered for its numbing properties when a doctor injected cocaine into nerve trunks in the early 1900s.
 The drug soon became known and used as an anesthetic agent.

 Today, cocaine is commonly used as a recreational drug.
-It is snorted, smoked or intravenously taken.
-It has more than a few street names like snow, powder or nose candy.
+It is typically snorted, smoked or intravenously taken.
+It has more than a few street names like coke, snow, powder or nose candy.
 When cocaine is smoked or injected, it is especially dangerous as it rapidly enters the bloodstream.
-Users of the illegal drug quickly crave more and need another fix to keep the continual high they experience when using the drug.
+Users of cocaine quickly crave more and need another fix to keep the continual high they experience when using the drug.

 When hydrochloride is removed from the drug’s chemical formula, cocaine forms a rock-like substance that is known by its street name, crack.
 This dilution of cocaine makes it possible to smoke.
-Cocaine is processed with baking soda or ammonia and water and heated to remove the hydrochloride.
+Crack cocaine is processed with baking soda or ammonia and water and heated to remove the hydrochloride.
 A crack smoker will receive a large dose of cocaine, and an immediate effect, from this form of intake.
 Crack addiction and dependency can happen very quickly due to the extreme highs and lows associated with crack abuse.
-This method of use is extremely dangerous and can produce serious conditions that can ultimately lead to death.
+This method of using cocaine is extremely dangerous and can produce serious conditions that can ultimately lead to death.

 The Cottage House at Avalon Malibu is a Los Angeles-area treatment center specially qualified to work with clients who are in need of cocaine rehab.
 Our cocaine rehabilitation center along the Pacific Ocean is a tranquil escape where clients may connect from within and overcome the cravings and vicious cycle of cocaine abuse.
 Our integrative and evidence-based programs combine mind, body and spirit to impart new ways of being and living, based on potential rather than pathology.
 When a client arrives for treatment at Avalon’s Cottage House, they are provided the highest level of care, 24 hours a day, seven days a week.
 We focus on rebuilding a cocaine user’s strength, self-esteem and quality of life.
 We strive to lead clients toward facing their fears and impart the tools they need for everyday living and sustainable recovery, free from cocaine addiction.
 For expert cocaine recovery treatment in Southern California, get in touch with Avalon Malibu today.